 Once the damage has been fixed, the surface must be grounded and sanded to give it a smooth surface that can be painted or papered.
 It is also important because it produces a permanent and neat finish.

-Latex Paints
+7. Latex Paints

 Latex paints are preferred for their washability and low VOC emissions but they are problematic when put on wallpapers.
 Although latex paint is water soluble, it soaks up wallpaper paste thus creating a poor adhesion of the wallpaper to the wall.
-It this case, it results in poor adhesion and an unsuccessful installation of the product in question.
+In this case, it results in poor adhesion and an unsuccessful installation of the product in question.

-Use a Wallpaper Primer
+8. Use a Wallpaper Primer

 When it comes to hanging wallpaper, it is important to use a wallpaper primer, especially on latex-painted walls.
 The primer work forms a layer that prevents the wallpaper paste from penetrating deep into the wall hence improving on adhesion and also providing a smooth surface for the wallpaper paste.
 Also, it is useful in minimizing the possibility of water absorption which results in the growth of molds.
 By doing so you pave the way for a proper and long-term wallpapering job to be done.